Jeanluck-Rop/room-chat-system/README.md

 # Room Chat System

-A robust chat system designed for real-time communication between users.
+A chat system app, designed for real-time communication between users.

 ## **Features**

 + **Public Chat**:
-   - All users connected to the server can participate in a shared chatroom, where everyone can read and write messages.
+   - All users connected to the server can participate in a shared chat-room, where everyone can read and write messages.

 + **Private Rooms**:
-   - Users can create private chatrooms.
+   - Users can create private chat-rooms.
    - Only invited users can read and send messages within the respective room.

 + **Direct Messages (DMs)**: